 Once you have decided that you would like your child to attend our Nursery you will be asked to complete a registration form, giving us you and your child’s details.
 This is so that we can contact you regarding your child’s place and keep you up to date with transition dates closer to the time.
 It is vital that you inform us of any change of details.
 On this form there is also an opportunity for you to inform us of any Special Educational Needs or Medical Conditions that your child may have.
 The reason that we ask for this information is so that we can ensure that we contact any other relevant services to support us with your child’s transition into Nursery.

 In the Autumn term before your child is eligible to start school full time in Reception (Foundation) you will be sent a letter from Nottinghamshire County Council asking you to state your school preferences.
 The form asks you to choose three schools.
 It is vital that this form is completed and returned to Nottinghamshire County Council as otherwise your child will be allocated to any school that has a space available or may not be allocated a space.
 You will be notified of your child’s placement the following April.
 The school itself has no say in the allocation of placements.

 If you would like to apply for a part time Nursery place please ring our school office on 01623 452770.

 In the event of over-subscription, the following criteria will be applied, in priority order, to determine which applications will be granted:

-2. Children, who live in the catchment area at the closing date for applications and who, at the time of admission, will have a brother or sister attending the school.
+2. Children who live in the catchment area at the closing date for applications and who, at the time of admission, will have a brother or sister attending the school.

-3. Other children who live in the catchment area at the closing date for applications.
+3. Children who live in the catchment area at the closing date for applications.

 5. Children who live outside the catchment area.